 All the children in the school have a weekly singing session, usually in the form of Hymn Practice.
 The quality of singing is high throughout the school.

 All the children from KS2 who learn to play an instrument in school perform at one of the Instrumental Concerts during the Summer Term.
 The numbers taking part in these is well in excess of 50% of the children.
-The Year 5 and 6 pupils also perform a musical play at the end of the Summer Term.

 Some children from the school have also performed on a number of occasions at the Royal Albert Hall (The Hertfordshire Schools Music Gala).
 St. John Fisher also take part in the wonderful St Albans Primary Schools’ Music Festival, held annually at the Alban Arena and the Primary Schools’ Carol Service in St. Albans Abbey.